 The castle originally consisted of two circular timber motte & bailey castles built in 1068.
-One, known as Clifford's Tower, was first built in wood on a 60 foot high motte and was replaced in stone with a shell keep between 1245 and 1270, protected by a stone curtain wall with towers.
+One, known as Clifford's Tower, was first built in wood on a 60 feet high motte and was replaced in stone with a shell keep between 1245 and 1270, protected by a stone curtain wall with towers.
 During the Civil War the castle was slighted but it was rebuilt afterwards.
 It was then gutted by fire in 1684 and not restored until the 19th century.
 Part of the curtain wall remains.

 The other motte, Baile Hill, is across the river and still visible.
 It is 20 feet high and has been incorporated into the city walls.
 It was used by Parliament in the Civil War from 1642 to 1649 as a gun emplacement.